We are litigating the legality of the Iraq War in Federal Court

 Summary of the Saleh v.
 Bush Lawsuit

-On March 13, 2013, Sundus Shaker Saleh filed a lawsuit against George W. Bush and other members of the Bush Administration alleging that they committed the Nuremberg-era “crime of aggression” in planning and waging the Iraq War in 2003.
+On March 13, 2013, Sundus Shaker Saleh, an Iraqi single mother and refugee, filed a lawsuit against George W. Bush and other members of the Bush Administration alleging that they committed the Nuremberg-era “crime of aggression” in planning and waging the Iraq War in 2003.

-On December 19, 2014, the District Court dismissed Ms. Saleh’s lawsuit on the basis that the defendants held a domestic immunity from a civil lawsuit based on the federal Westfall Act.
+On December 19, 2014, the United States District Court for the Northern District of California dismissed Ms. Saleh’s lawsuit on the basis that the defendants held an immunity from a civil lawsuit based on the federal Westfall Act.

 On January 16, 2015, Ms. Saleh filed a notice of appeal with the United States Court of Appeal for the Ninth Circuit.